albumentations.augmentations.blur.transforms

 GlassBlurclass

-Apply a glass blur effect to the input image.
+Simulate frosted glass: Gaussian blur then local random pixel shuffles.
+Controlled by sigma (blur), max_delta (shuffle distance), and iterations.
 This transform simulates the effect of looking through textured glass by locally shuffling pixels in the image.
 It creates a distorted, frosted glass-like appearance.

 Parameters